SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UserDefinableApiEndpoint.md

 ### Serilog

-Serilog is the logging service being used for User Definable APIs.
+Serilog is the logging service being used for UserDefinableApiEndpoint.
 Here you can change where the logfiles should be located, how big they can get and how many files should be kept.
 You can also change the default loglevels.

 > [!NOTE]
 > The default settings are to roll a file after it reaches a size of 5 MB.
 It will keep a maximum of 3 files.
 After reaching 3 files, the oldest file will be deleted to make place for the new file.